jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 Your tree will also look different because of different ways of drawing and sorting.

-Continue with :ref:`how to change directory`
+Continue with :ref:`how to see what directory I am in`

 ----